shams-nahid/My-Daily-AWS-Study/public/AWS Fundamentals/02 IAM.md

 ### IAM Certificate Store

+---

 Can be used to import 3rd party SSL/TLS certificate.

 > Both ACM and IAM Certificate Store can be used to import 3rd party SSL/TLS Certificate.

+### Best Practices

+---

+- Delete the root user access keys
+- Create roles and IAM policies with least permissions
+- Use groups for users and assign roles